woprd/ctfs/adfcsa/csc2024/bitbybit/README.md

 ```

-Running that in ipython (could also be a jupyter notebook)
+Running that script interactively in ipython (could also be a jupyter notebook)

 ```bash
 In [5]: run main.py